-Once again, Jo Graham (our talented Social Director) and Linda Hamilton (event planner extraordinaire) and their team, put on a lovely event, providing our members with another special memory.
+Once again, Jo G(our talented Social Director) and Linda H (event planner extraordinaire) and their team, put on a lovely event, providing our members with another special memory.

-Photographs by: Wally Clark, Cathy Carey, and Linda Hamilton
+Photographs by: Wally C, Cathy C, and Linda H

 Article written by Mary Laudien